TeodorUngureanu/TeodorUngureanu/README.md

 # Teodor Ungureanu

 **Senior Software Developer** — PHP/Laravel & React.
 9+ years building enterprise software, 6 of them leading engineering teams for banking, retail, and industrial clients.
-Currently at [Hyperfy](https://hyperfy.tech/en).

 This profile brings together several of my projects, including a few games 🎮 built in my free time — a hobby that keeps sharpening both my programming and design skills.
 Feel free to also browse my [repositories](https://github.com/TeodorUngureanu?tab=repositories) — some are public, others are private and previewed below instead.